MuyingZhao/MuyingZhao-integration-test-pokemon/README.md

 * Write a biz_rule that consumes data from one of the api end points.
 * Ingests that into our test system using the provided models.

-Please note: You will not need to write your own models!
+Please note: You will not need to write your own models, or edit existing models!

 ### The Services